 Where Your Information Is Stored and How It Is Kept Secure

-Crustacean Compassion stores electronic information in pin-protected, password-protected or encrypted systems.
-Paper-based signatures are held in locked storage until they are submitted to the petition target.
+Crustacean Compassion stores electronic information in pin-protected, password-protected and/or or encrypted systems.

 Your rights under data protection law are: